stlaz/kube-enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 - Images can be "pre-loaded", or pulled behind the kubelet's back before it starts.
   In this case, the kubelet is not managing the credentials for these images.
-  - To mitigate, metadata will be persisted across reboot.
+  - To mitigate, metadata matching the image pull credentials verification policy will be persisted across reboot.
 The kubelet will compare previously cached credentials against the images that exist.
 On a new image pull, the kubelet will use its saved cache and revalidate as necessary.
-    In other words: even if the images are already cached, if new images are present that have not previously been authenticated against a pods credentials, then the image will be revalidated.
-  - **TODO**: consider using an optional list of no-auth images in kubelet configuration

 ## Design Details